Platform The IWE Sectors Resources How It Works About Book a call

 What it delivers: the frontline capability to recognise and respond.
 Line managers are the single biggest lever on team-level wellbeing.

-Example interventions: manager training mandated to cadence (not one-off), manager dashboards showing team-level risk (never individual data), policy playbooks attached to notification triggers, reasonable-adjustments processes baked into manager onboarding.
+Example interventions: manager training mandated to cadence (not one-off), manager dashboards showing team-level risk (never individual data), response playbooks in the manager's hands when a prompt lands, reasonable-adjustments processes baked into manager onboarding.

 Block 04 · Employee voice and consultation